Webhooks

 To verify the webhook signature, you'll need to:

-- Get the signature from the webhook payload
+- Get the signature from the webhook request body

-- Generate a HMAC SHA-256 hash of the raw request body using your webhook secret
+- Generate a HMAC SHA-256 hash with your webhook secret and the

 Here's an example in TypeScript/Node.js: